sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 for some reasonable period of time, coordinated with the cache duration, to facilitate a smooth transition between keys by allowing the encrypting party some time to obtain the new keys.
 The cache duration SHOULD also be coordinated with the issuance of new signing keys.
+Please refer to [Algorithms](#Algorithms) for more information on cryptographic algorithms and keys.

 * iGov: usable
 * SHOULD for client; reduce manual labour with risk of config mistakes
 * guidelines for caching duration and handling updates/changes ** include JWK_uri content updates
-* relation to acceptable methods and algorithms

 ## Registration
 All clients MUST register with the authorization server.
 For client software that may be